kdkishore77-alt/Bow-Geometry/README.md

-# Bow-Geometry
-This repository contains the complete, reproducible numerical implementation used to generate all figures and results in the manuscript:"Geometric Signatures of Ancient Bows: A Unified Mechanical
+This repository provides the complete numerical implementation supporting the results and figures reported in the accompanying manuscript.
+Its primary purpose is to ensure transparent, verifiable, and long-term reproducibility of the published analysis.
-Framework".
-The code implements a physics-based model of three bow architectures — self-bow, composite recurve, and asymmetric Japanese Yumi — including bow geometry, force–draw relations, energy storage, efficiency, arrow launch velocity, and sensitivity analyses.

-All figures in the manuscript can be regenerated from this repository without modification. bow-mechanics/
+The code implements a physics-based model of bow mechanics, capturing the coupled effects of limb geometry, rotational stiffness, string kinematics, and energy transfer for three distinct bow architectures: a self-bow, a composite recurve bow, and an asymmetric Japanese Yumi.
+All force–draw relations, energy calculations, efficiency measures, and sensitivity analyses reported in the manuscript are generated directly from this implementation.
-├── src/
-│   ├── main.py          # Entry point: reproduces all figures
-│   ├── parameters.py    # Physical and geometric parameters (Table 1)
-│   ├── geometry.py      # Bow–string kinematics
-│   ├── forces.py        # Force–draw laws
-│   ├── simulations.py  # Solvers, Yumi coupling, Monte Carlo analysis
-│   └── utils.py         # Energy, efficiency, velocity utilities
-│
-├── figures/
-│   ├── Figure-composite.png
-│   └── sensitivity.png
-│
-├── requirements.txt
-├── CITATION.cff
-├── LICENSE
-└── README.md

-If you use this code, please cite the associated manuscript and the archived software release.
+The repository is intentionally structured so that all figures can be reproduced with a single command, without the need for external data files or manual parameter tuning.
+Numerical solvers, integration schemes, and random sampling procedures are fully specified and deterministic, enabling exact replication of results across systems.

+This code is provided primarily for reviewers and researchers interested in verifying the analysis, reproducing the figures, or extending the model to related historical or biomechanical bow configurations.
+Familiarity with Python is sufficient to run the simulations; detailed knowledge of the internal implementation is not required for reproduction.